6 Benefits Of Liquid Collagen, Types, And Side Effects

 Side Effects And Risks Of Using Liquid Collagen

 Collagen supplements can cause allergies.
 Avoid marine collagen if you are allergic to marine products.
-It may otherwise cause anaphylaxis (6).
+It may otherwise cause anaphylaxisi XA potentially fatal allergic reaction that develops immediately after allergen exposure and causes breathing issues or shock.
+(6).
 Always read the ingredient labels to know the source of your collagen supplement.

 You must ensure a healthy lifestyle along with collagen supplements.
 Activities like smoking, sunbathing, and excess sugar and alcohol consumption can damage the collagen in your body.
 Caffeine reduces collagen synthesis on your skin (7).
 Hence, mixing liquid collagen with coffee may not be a good way to have it.